 Romans 9 and 11 make many strong election statements, but this is an election to a mission, not to salvation.
 God did not elect Israel to save that nation alone.
 God elected Israel as a means through which God could save the nations of the world.
 Through Israel, God maintained His word on earth and gave the world its Messiah.

 1-4 CONTROVERSY IN ROME

 The dispute over unclean meat in Romans 14 was not a dispute over the Law of Moses.
-It was probably caused by the superstition of new converts from idolatry that eating meat offered to idols gave these idols power over them.
+It was probably caused by superstitious converts from idolatry who assumed that eating meat offered to idols gave idols power over them.